Overview

 2021-2022

-Chapter 70 (House Bill 123) and Chapter 71 (Senate Bill 3), Preserve Telehealth Access Act of 2021 (Act) required MHCC to study the impact of telehealth and provide recommendations on coverage and payment levels relative to in-person care.
+Chapter 70 (House Bill 123) and Chapter 71 (Senate Bill 3)Preserve Telehealth Access Act of 2021 (Act) required MHCC to study the impact of telehealth and provide recommendations on coverage and payment levels relative to in-person care.
 In September 2021, the National Opinion Research Center (NORC) at the University of Chicago was competitively selected to conduct a telehealth study in accordance with the Act.
 NORC completed study activities that considered use of audio-only and audio-visual technologies in the delivery of somatic and behavioral health services.
 A technical findings report prepared by NORC informed MHCC's development of recommendations.
 The recommendations recognize that telehealth should remain a feature of care delivery and support maintaining provisions in the Act to ensure access to care.
 Recommendations also identify a need to further assess cost-effectiveness and quality of telehealth, and its impact on health equity.
 The recommendations and supporting rationale are part of a final report submitted to the Senate Finance Committee and House Health and Government Operations Committee and are intended to provide a framework for future telehealth legislation.
-A high-level, one-page summary of the recommendations and supporting rationale is available here.
+A high-level summary of the recommendations and supporting rationale is available here.
 Click here for more information on the study.

-Historical information is available on MHCC telehealth grants here and in the Telehealth Grants Summary Table.
+Historical information is available on MHCC telehealth grants here and in the Telehealth Grants Summary Table

 MHCC Resources